 SDI-12 is a low data rate protocol designed for agricultural and scientific sensors (SDI-12 website).
 Each sensor can have an address between 0 and 9 (inclusive), and allows for up to 10 different 'measurements'.
 Each of these measurements can actually return a number of different values.
 For example, a soil moisture probe may have a soil moisture and soil temperature measurements, and each of these will return a number of values, each being taken at a certain point along the probe.

-The parameters allow for up to 5 different measurements to be take, with up to 20 values being returned from each measurement (depending on conversion method).
+The parameters allow for up to 5 different measurements to be taken, with up to 20 values being returned from each measurement (depending on conversion method).
 Please see the integration documentation for more information.

 Config App Setup Example: